 Lemma \ref{lem:Morse Lemma} implies that for some $D>0$, for every $\gamma\in \Gamma$, $\gamma\cdot o$ is at distance at most $D$ from some point $y\in [o, \xi)$ for some $\xi\in E$.
 Let $[h]\in U$; the function $h-h(o)$ is convex on the geodesic ray $[o, \xi)$ and greater than $C_{\mathcal{C},\omega}t_1$ at the point $x\in [o,\xi)$ such that $d(o,x)=t_1$.
 Moreover it is $1$-Lipshitz, which implies that for all $y\in [o,\xi)$, $h(y)-h(o)\geq d(o,y)C_{\mathcal{C},\omega}-t_1C_{\mathcal{C},\omega} -t_1 $.
 Using again the fact that $h$ is $1$-Lipshitz we get:

 \end{proof}

-\subsection{Elementary subgroups.}
+\subsection{Elementary subgroups}

-In the previous subsection we required the group $\Gamma$ to be non-elementary, i.e. not virtually cyclic.
-The fact that nonelementary $\omega$-undistorted groups are Anosov, Proposition \ref{prop:limit cone is connected}, relies on proving that the limit cone $\mathcal{C}_\Gamma$ is connected, which often fails for virtually cyclic groups.
-For instance the following subgroup of $\SL(3,\R)$ has disconnected limit cone and is not Anosov, but is {$\abs{\log \sigma_i}$-undistorted for all $i$} or $\omega_1$-undistorted as in Definition \ref{def:intro omega1-URU}:
+In the previous subsection we required that the subgroup $\Gamma$ is not virtually cyclic.
+The fact that such $\omega$-undistorted groups are Anosov, Proposition \ref{prop:omega-undistorted implies Anosov}, relies on the fact that their limit cone $\mathcal{C}_\Gamma$ is connected, which often fails for virtually cyclic groups.
+For instance the following subgroup of $\SL(3,\R)$ has disconnected limit cone and is not Anosov, but is $\omega_1$-undistorted:

 In this subsection we adapt the previous results for elementary subgroups.
 Note that the only non-trivial case is the case of infinite virtually cyclic groups.

 Let $\Gamma\subset G$ be an infinite virtually cyclic group that is quasi-isometrically embedded, and $\langle \gamma\rangle\subset \Gamma$ be a finite index infinite cyclic subgroup.
 The element $\gamma\in G$ admits a Jordan decomposition into $\gamma_t\gamma_e\gamma_u$ where $\gamma_t$ is a transvection, $\gamma_e$ is elliptic, and $\gamma_u$ is unipotent, and the factors commute \cite{E96}.